When properly used, cared for, and seasoned, cast iron cookware will last a lifetime & beyond. Learn how to give your skillets a little TLC!

 How To Season A Cast Iron Pan

 Seasoning a CI pan is important.
 Before you do anything else with that pan when you purchase it (or find it for a steal at Goodwill), you must wash and season it properly.

 - Start by washing the pan out well with a mild dish soap and sponge.
 Concentrate on any heavily soiled spots with a scrubber.
-These scrubbers are great for restoring CI, but aren’t typically used to clean CI on a regular basis.
-Once your CI is properly seasoned and used correctly, you won’t need this tool often.
-However, it’s great to keep on hand for those tough, grimey, exceptions.
+These scrubbers are great for restoring cast iron, but aren’t typically used for cleaning on a regular basis.
+Once your skillet is properly seasoned and used correctly, you won’t need this tool often.
+However, it’s great to keep on hand for those tough, grimy, exceptions.

 - Next, dry your pan on the stove top on a low or medium heat.
 Once your pan is dry, coat your entire pan (inside, outside, and handle) with a fat such as coconut oil, avocado oil, or lard.
 These three fats can reach and withstand higher temperatures for longer amounts of time, versus the everyday olive oil.

 - Preheat oven to 450 and place your pan upside down, directly on the oven rack.
 Bake for 1 hour, or until the fat is no longer visibly wet.
 Your pan will most likely smoke—this is completely normal.
 Be sure to keep the door closed until the pan has cooled.
 You can practice this step as many times in a row as necessary, until your pan is a deep rich black.

 How To Keep a Good Seasoning on Your Pan